ucsc/wcms-design-templates/README.md

 ## Setup

-1. Fork/clone this repository locally using the Github app or with `git clone https://github.com/ucsc/webtemplates2014.git`.
+1. Clone this repository locally using the Github app or with `git clone https://github.com/ucsc/webtemplates2014.git`.
 2. Install Compass/Sass: `gem install compass`
 3. Install Gems:
     - `gem install bourbon`
     - `gem install neat`
-    - `gem install modular-scale`
-    - `gem install scut`
 4. Install `node` and `npm` by downloading the installer from [nodejs.com](http://nodejs.org).
 5. Install gulp, grunt, and bower globally: `npm install -g gulp grunt grunt-cli bower`
 6. `cd` into the project  directory and run `npm install` in the project root to install all node dependencies.